KrasomirMioc/word_popularity/README.md

 ## How to use API v2

+The difference between APIv1 and APIv2 is in the response.
+APIv2 returns responses according to the JSONAPI specification.

 Go to url and add your word to search:
 ```php
 GET https://127.0.0.1:8000/api/v2/words/search?term={your word to search}